Can Closing Costs Be Included In A VA Loan?

 How Much Are VA Loan Closing Costs?

-Just as there are different qualifications for a VA loan, you might see different fees listed on your loan estimate for a VA loan (compared to conventional loans or other government-backed loans).
+Just as there are different qualifications for a VA loan, you might see different fees listed on your loan estimate for a VA loan.
+Here are some important differences to keep in mind as you budget.

 VA Funding Fee

-As we mentioned before, most VA loan borrowers must pay a VA funding fee for a home purchase or refinance.
+Most VA loan borrowers must pay a VA funding fee for a home purchase or refinance.
 The amount you pay depends on whether or are a first-time or subsequent VA loan borrower, the size of your down payment, the VA loan type and other factors.
-The funding fee is one expense that you can add to your loan total for a reduced upfront closing costs payment at the closing table.

 That being said, not all borrowers are required to pay a VA funding fee.
 If you meet certain requirements, then you can waive the funding fee completely.
-Read the VA’s guide to the funding fee to see if you qualify for exemption.

 VA Appraisal Fee